 Ask Civic Leaders to Diversify Energy Sources

-As part of the City of Duluth’s plans to reduce greenhouse gas emissions by 80% from municipal operations by 2050, the city is making efforts to invest in different energy sources, such as investing in Minnesota Power’s community solar garden and potentially installing solar panels on reservoir caps.
-Although these are important steps for transitioning to renewable energy and reducing greenhouse gas emissions, these steps are only the initial steps the city should be taking to show leadership in the transition to renewable energy sources.
+As part of the City of Duluth’s plans to reduce greenhouse gas emissions by 80% from municipal operations by 2050, the city is making efforts to invest in different energy sources, such as investing in Minnesota Power’s community solar garden and looking into installing solar panels on reservoir caps.
+The City of Duluth also owns carbon reduction from the city-owned solar at Canal Park, the Duluth Public Library, and Lester Park.
+Although these are important steps for transitioning to renewable energy and reducing greenhouse gas emissions, they are only initial actions the city should be taking to show leadership in the transition to renewable energy sources.

-In the City of Duluth’s energy plan, updated 2016, the city acknowledges that municipal operations only account for 5% of total energy use in Duluth, and 4% of total community emissions.
-More than half of community emissions come from electricity use, followed by gasoline and then natural gas.
-Therefore, the city will have a much bigger impact on reducing greenhouse gas emissions by encouraging and enabling commercial operations and private citizens to transition away from energy derived from fossil fuels, like coal and natural gas.
-Still the city’s own actions and transition away from fossil fuels towards renewable energy is important because it can inspire and provide a model for others within the community to follow.
+The City will have a big impact on reducing greenhouse gas emissions by encouraging and enabling commercial operations and private citizens to transition away from energy derived from fossil fuels, like coal and natural gas.
+Still the City’s own actions and transition away from fossil fuels towards renewable energy is important because it can inspire and provide a model for others within the community to follow.

 Did you take this action?
 Report it!

 Help us show our collective community impact by reporting that you took this action.